CCS-Lab/project_model_based_fmri/design/issue.md

 **Cross validation : subject level vs agnostic ratio**

-**Constrain on max number of data for model fitting**
+**Constraint on max number of data for model fitting**

 ## 2. Usability

-the optimal level of abstraction for user to use the package e.g. user can use this tool with a single line command by specifying BIDS root, ROI masking, target latent process.
+the optimal level of abstraction for user to use the package. e.g. user can use this tool with a single line command by specifying BIDS root, ROI masking, target latent process.

 ## 3. Package name

-model-based MVPA is too long. we need a concise and intuitive name.
+_model-based MVPA_ is too long. we need a concise and intuitive name.

 ## 4. Drawing activation map

-we get (repeat N x coefficient) from model fitting. coefficient can be readily converted to MNI152 space using ROI masking info.
+we get repeat N x coefficients from model fitting. coefficients can be readily converted to MNI152 space using ROI masking info.

 as the number of repetition is limited, calculating survival rate of each coefficient is not plausible. therefore, here, we are tentatively using **z map** and **t map**.